As coopers, in the true sense of the word, we make barrels. We've been making them since the late 1880s.

 “The final stages in the creation of the barrel are controlled by hand.
 Quality control – the hand and the eye, a visual inspection interior and exterior, then the barrel is closed permanently.”

-The John family first settled in the Barossa in the 1840s.
-Since then, five generations have continued a connection with the viticulture, winemaking and coopering industries.
-The cooperage traces its history back more than 125 years, when Christian Paul John established a business based at Chateau Tanunda in 1889.
+The John family settled in the Barossa in the 1840s.
+Since then, five generations have been connected with viticulture, winemaking and coopering industries.
+The cooperage traces its history back more than 130 years, when Christian Paul John established a business based at Chateau Tanunda in 1889.

-Today the business is managed by Peter John, a fourth-generation Master Cooper, the great-grandson of the company founder.
-The fifth generation is already represented in the business with Alex John now an active member of the cooperage.
+Today the business is managed by Peter John, a fourth-generation Master Cooper and the great-grandson of the company founder.
+The fifth generation is represented in the business with Alex John an senior member of the team.

-There are not many cooperages in the world with more than 125 years of family management – and the heritage and tradition, as well as the lessons of the past, shapes and assists the future directions.
+There are not many cooperages in the world with more than 130 years of family management – the tradition of our trade as well as the lessons of the past helps to shape and assist the future direction.

-The family-owned cooperage continues to be committed to quality, innovation and outstanding service.
+The family-owned cooperage is committed to quality, innovation and outstanding service.

 The A.P.
-John business has been a proud part of the Australian grape and wine community, as well as the Barossa, since 1887.
+John business is proud to have been part of the Australian grape and wine community since the late 1800s.
 As a result, we’ve developed strong links with many of Australia’s leading wineries.
-We’ve also been big supporters of regional and local events and organisations including: